Simulates the Real Exam

 How many GMAT practice tests do I get?

 You get one complete practice test with score reports and performance analysis for free.
-Once you have registered for your free practice test, you will have the option to buy an additional five tests for $49.
-Additionally, all Veritas Prep GMAT course students get access to 15 computer-adaptive tests.
-Learn more about our GMAT course options.
+Once you have registered for your free practice test, you will have the option to buy six additional tests for

 What’s included with each practice test?

-Just like the real test, you get one AWA, 12 Integrated Reasoning, 37 Quant, and 41 Verbal questions.
+Just like you do on the real test, you get one AWA, 12 Integrated Reasoning, 31 Quant, and 36 Verbal questions.
 In addition, you get to review every test and every question once you’ve completed the test.
-As part of that review, you get detailed solutions to every question, pacing analysis, raw quant and verbal scores, total overall score, data on how you performed vs. other students, and more.
+As part of that review, you get detailed solutions to every question, pacing analysis, raw Quant and Verbal scores, total overall score, data on how you performed vs. other students, and more.

 What else is included when I register?

-In addition to the free GMAT practice test, you also gain access to Veritas Prep’s GMAT Question Bank, which holds hundreds of additional realistic free GMAT practice questions.
+In addition to the one free test available here, you also gain access to Veritas Prep’s GMAT Question Bank, which holds hundreds of additional realistic free GMAT practice questions.

 Why do I need to set a password?